-November 4 Day of Thanks (click to download flyer) - The Interfaith Day of Thanks will address hunger in Loudoun County.
+Day of Thanks - The Interfaith Day of Thanks addresses hunger in Loudoun County.
 This program is hosted by Loudoun Interfaith Bridges, and held at three congregations within walking distance: one Jewish - Beth Chaverim; one Muslim - ADAMS (All Dulles Area Muslim Society in Ashburn); and one Christian - Christian Fellowship Church.

 For more information about these programs or Tikva grants, please email our Tikva Committee chair, Ray Daffner, at email@example.com.